StyleVideoGAN: A Temporal Generative Model using a Pretrained StyleGAN: Limitations

 \section{Limitations}

 Even though we are able able to further to the state of the art in video generation, in particular with respect to the amounts of computational resources and training data necessary to generate a large amount of diverse videos, our method has several limitations: For one, the quality of our generated videos strictly depends on the quality of the underlying StyleGAN model and its corresponding \psp{} inverter.
 For example, in the case of faces we have observed that nontrivial video backgrounds tend to not be represented in a temporally stable way.
-Another limitation is the fact that while our approach does not contain any inherently face-specific components and even though we are showing a proof-of-concept for the animation of hands, it is still unclear whether all the advantageous properties of StyleGAN's $\wplus$ space can be made use of in any arbitrary domain, e.g. if our offset trick will work will work there.
+The importance of temporally stable embedding is also underlined by an experiment we made with a BigGAN model \cite{Brock19} instead of a StyleGAN model: We used a SOTA optimization-based method \cite{huh2020} to embed several short videos (to the best of our knowledge there are no encoder-based inversion methods, see \cite{xia2021}).
+The embeddings contain strong temporal noise, making training our method pointless (see supplemental video).
+For the sources of the videos, see \cref{tab:sources}